demartis/ExposeJS/README.md

 ```

-Reset the current highlighted block:
+Remove all highlighted block in body:

 ```
 $("body").expose({reset:true});